Qualifying For Home Loan After Chapter 13 Bankruptcy

 - Lenders do want to see re-established credit after Chapter 13 Bankruptcy

 - Most people do not want anything to do with credit after a Chapter 13 Bankruptcy discharge

 - However, not having any credit after a Bankruptcy and/or Foreclosure is not wise and not viewed favorably by mortgage lenders and other creditors

 To qualify for a conventional loan, the borrower needs a minimum of a 620 FICO credit score.

 - The maximum debt to income ratio on conventional loans cannot be greater than 50% DTI which is much less than the maximum FHA debt to income ratio requirements of 56.9% DTI

 New Fannie Mae Guidelines On Mortgage Part Of Bankruptcy

-If you have a prior Chapter 13 Bankruptcy discharge and need help qualifying for home loan after Chapter 13 Bankruptcy, whether you are looking for a FHA Loan or Conventional Loan, please contact me at 262-716-8151 or email me at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays to take your phone calls or emails and answer all of your questions.
+Homebuyers with a prior Chapter 13 Bankruptcy discharge and need help qualifying for home loan after Chapter 13 Bankruptcy, whether you are looking for an FHA loan or Conventional Loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The team at GCA Mortgage Group available 7 days a week, evenings, weekends, and holidays to take your phone calls or emails and answer all of your questions.